Here are some guidelines to help make your student visa application process smooth and successful.

 Each U.S. Embassy has a website providing instructions on how to make an appointment for a visa interview and other information on the visa application process.
 The website for the Embassy in your country can be located at: http://www.usembassy.gov/

-The website can also tell you the expected wait time for a visa in your country.
-International student visa applicants should receive priority by the Embassy or Consulate so if your program of study will begin soon, be sure to explain this when applying for your visa.
+Another website (https://travel.state.gov/content/travel/en/us-visas/visa-information-resources/wait-times.html) can also tell you the expected wait time for a visa in your country.
+International student visa applicants should receive priority by the embassy or consulate.
+So, if your academic program begins soon, be sure to explain this when applying for your visa.

-There is a US$200 fee, which supports the cost of the computer system used to record your stay in the United States (SEVIS).
-You can pay this fee with a credit card that is valid internationally.
-Go to https://fmjfee.com/index.html to pay the fee and make sure you print a copy of your receipt.
+There is now a US$350 SEVIS fee for F and M visa applicants, $220 for most J Visa applicants, which supports the cost of the computer system used to record your stay in the United States (SEVIS)..
+You can pay this fee with an internationally valid credit card.
+Go to https://fmjfee.com/index.html to pay, and make sure you print a copy of your receipt.
 You must pay the SEVIS fee at least three days before the date of your visa interview.
-Bring a copy of your receipt to your visa interview
+Bring a copy of your receipt to your visa interview.

 You will also need to pay an additional US$160 for the visa application fee in your country at the U.S. Embassy or Consulate or at a bank that the Embassy designates.
 Specific information on where to pay the visa application fee can be found at the web site of the U.S. Embassy in your country.

 3. Third, the United States is using a new non-immigrant visa application form, DS-160 tthat should be completed online.
 This form replaces all of the other forms.
 Instructions for completing the form and links to the form can be found at https://ceac.state.gov/genniv/